 \section{Conclusions}

-We investigate the centrality dependence of the high $p_\T$ charged hadron suppression in Pb+Pb collisions at $\sqrt{s_\NN}=5.02$~TeV by disentangling the suppression factor into a geometric bias effect and interactions between jet partons and the QGP.
-A HIJING-based initial condition is developed to capture the impact parameter dependence of the inelastic NN scattering cross section and the number of hard partonic scatterings per NN inelastic scattering.
-The LBT model is applied and improved to simulate jet-QGP interactions.
-In particular, a large $p_z$-scheme is introduced for fake partons (which represent jet-induced energy depletion inside the QGP) in their string connections to jet partons.
+We investigated the centrality dependence of the high-$p_\T$ charged hadron suppression in Pb+Pb collisions at $\sqrt{s_\NN}=5.02$~TeV by disentangling the suppression factor into a geometric bias effect and interactions between jet partons and the QGP.
+A HIJING-based initial condition was developed to capture the impact parameter dependence of the inelastic NN scattering cross section and the number of hard partonic scatterings per NN inelastic scattering.
+The LBT model was applied and improved to simulate jet-QGP interactions.
+In particular, a large $p_z$-scheme was introduced for fake partons (which represent jet-induced energy depletion inside the QGP) in their string connections to jet partons.
 This eliminates the unphysical enhancement of hadron spectrum in peripheral AA collisions relative to its $pp$ baseline, improving the model's performance for parton interactions with small QGP systems at mid-rapidity.